Howard Jones (British musician): 2010s

+2020s

+Piano Composed was released on 23 May, 2025 in two different versions, one on vinyl and one on CD.
+This is Jones' third piano-based album.
+He composed and refined ten piano pieces during COVID-19 lockdowns (from an original 15-20 pieces), which was released as Piano Composed Ivory on vinyl.
+Inspired by a session with a Steinway Spirio, he reimagined the tracks using its advanced capabilities (creating complex, unplayable arrangements) which was released as Piano Composed Spirio on CD, showcasing two distinct interpretations of the same compositions.

 In the media

 Jones has spoken of the media's negative perception of him.
 In 2006, he said: "My songs are not about drug-taking or debauchery or rock and roll.
 They're about positive thinking and challenging people's ideas.
 I wasn't fashionable.
 I never got good reviews.
 But I'm proud of the fact that I wasn't liked by the media ...
 Pop music is so reactionary and bigoted.
 And I found that what's 'cool' is often very shallow and transient."

 Personal life

 Jones is married to Jan Smith.
+They have three children: Osheen, Mica and Jasper.
 In the late 1980s, Jones began practising Nichiren Buddhism as a member of the worldwide Buddhist association Soka Gakkai International; he has credited his daily practice of chanting "Nam myoho renge kyo" (I devote myself to the Lotus Sutra) since 1991 as "having a profoundly positive effect on my life."

 As of 2006, Jones resided in Creech St Michael, near Taunton, Somerset.
 Jones was a vegetarian for 42 years and became a vegan in 2019.